How to demonstrate elearning ROI in the most relevant way

 Are you measuring ROI of your elearning?
 Demonstrating value has always been an aspirational battle for L&D teams.
 It’s often talked about, but rarely done.
 But it doesn’t have to be hard, and finding the right measures for your organization will pay off (literally!).
-In this post, we share new ways to think about ROI as part of a people-centered approach to elearning, and suggest six techniques you can use to prove the value of elearning to your organization.
+In this post, we share new ways to think about elearning ROI as part of a people-centered approach, and suggest six techniques you can use to prove the value of elearning to your organization.
+We’ve also outlined the key points you need to cover to help get your stakeholders onboard...

 Elearning, like all corporate training, is highly people-dependent and can be difficult to assess.
 A simple financial calculation just won’t cut it.
 Traditional learning management systems have struggled to provide evidence of effectiveness, so it’s easy to see why many L&D teams are resigned to not being able to prove their value.